krymeer/sw/lista9/readme.md

     * if it is **halt**, stop reading;
     * otherwise execute a given intruction and go to 1.

-So far I dealt with conflicts on the bus (which were, frankly speaking, very frustrating).
+~~So far I dealt with conflicts on the bus (which were, frankly speaking, very frustrating).~~ Moving forward...

 #### MARIE’s Instruction Set
 Currently implemented, supported and widely checked instructions: